 If you consider all the factors, like brand reputation, customer experience or brand awareness, you can spot the aspects negative for your brand health.

-For example, if you take a deeper look at your social media strategy, you can see that your brand can generate a lot of buzz on social media, but if the majority of the mentions is negative, this obviously isn’t good for business.
+For example, if you take a deeper look at your social media strategy, you can see that your brand can generate a lot of buzz on social media, but if the prevailing sentiment is negative, this obviously isn’t good for business.

 If you measure all